The Culture & Architecture

 11:15 am ~ Historic New Orleans Collection French Quarter Architecture and Courtyard tour

-Take a 35-minute guided tour of the Historic New Orleans Collection's remarkable architecture and courtyards, where 300 years of French Quarter history come alive.
-Explore HNOC's beautiful courtyards including the historic Merieult House, the Seignouret-Brulatour Building, and the founders' former residences.
-Experience the iconic Brulatour Courtyard, one of the most illustrated courtyards in the world and a French Quarter landmark that has captured the creative spirit of New Orleans for decades.
-Discover how the French Quarter evolved from swampy colonial outpost to the oldest neighborhood in America's most distinctive city through this engaging architectural journey in the heart of the Vieux Carré.
+Take a 35-minute guided tour of the Historic New Orleans Collection's remarkable architecture and lush courtyards, where 300 years of French Quarter history come alive.
+Step inside landmarks such as the Merieult House and the Seignouret-Brulatour Building, and linger in the iconic Brulatour Courtyard—one of the most photographed courtyards in the world and a lasting source of inspiration for New Orleans’ creative spirit.
+Discover how the “ Vieux Carré” evolved from a swampy colonial outpost into the city’s oldest and most distinctive neighborhood on this engaging architectural journey.

 Historic New Orleans Collection